fieldtrip/website/development/realtime/scratchpad.md

 We are missing discussion on multi-platform (Windows+Linux+OSX) issues, due to different resolutions available on each platform (http://msdn.microsoft.com/en-us/library/ms724397).
-In the situation where application and Fieldtrip server are located on different PC's, how is the time (roughly) synchronized?
+In the situation where application and FieldTrip server are located on different PC's, how is the time (roughly) synchronized?
 One solution could be to configure the NTP client on each PC to use the same (external) NTP server.
 In particular situations time information will certainly be useful.
 Regarding acquisition devices it remains